-Telehealth/Telemedicine care is a convenient way to get care for a variety of common illnesses without having to go to the emergency room or urgent care.
-For non-emergency issues, including the flu, allergies, rash, upset stomach, and much more, you can connect with a doctor through your phone or computer to receive care where you are, when you need it.
-Doctors can diagnose, treat, and even prescribe medicine, if needed.
-Call your doctor's office to see if they offer telehealth services or contact Member Services for more information.
+Telehealth/Telemedicine care is a convenient way to get care for a variety of common illnesses and mental health needs without having to go to the emergency room or urgent care.
+For non-emergency issues, including the flu, allergies, rash, upset stomach, other illnesses, and mild to moderate mental healthcare, you can connect with a provider through your phone or computer.
+Telehealth lets you receive care where you are, when you need it.
+Providers can diagnose, treat, and even prescribe medicine, if needed.
+Call your provider's office to see if they offer telehealth services or contact Member Services for more information.